Keywords: wisdom teeth removal infection, migraine headache, facial pain, TMJ pain

 I'm hoping her condition will now stabilise; she's had to stop chewing gum.
 The next step is TMJ exercises.
 But there is no guarantee that this will not continue, and become chronic migraine and facial pain.
 If often does, but fortunately she didn't wait years before consulting me.

-Popping, clicking jaw joints
+Popping and clicking jaw joints are not uncommon.

 If the jaws are forced even wider, then the meniscus in the joint is injured, and the joint begins to develop a painful click, often associated with facial and jaw joint pain and headaches.

 Prevention is the key.
 If at all possible, have them out in the chair.

 Did you find this page useful?
 Then perhaps forward it to a suffering friend.
 Better still, Tweet or Face Book it.

 1. Mr D has very severe midback back.
 He bent and twisted, feeding his son, and then laughed.
 Every breath is a nightmare.
 A sprung rib is every chiropractor's delight.
 He or she has golden hands.
 30 percent better after one treatment.